theflakes/jve/README.md

 JVE - Json Value Extractor

 This program accepts piping line delimited json input via output from some previous command.

+Included in the repo is a Python3 script to pipe json log files to this program.

 Usage:
     cat logs.json | jve --delimiter ',' --fields 'filename,hashes.md5,hashes.ssdeep'